Best Paddle Boards for Beginners

 Over the last 10 years or so, paddle boarding has exploded in popularity.
 What was once a quirky, sub-genre of surfing has since become a mainstream activity and sport.
 Paddle boarding’s origins trace back to the age of ancient Hawaiians, and for a while it was forgotten or rather was overshadowed by its more action packed and charismatic cousin, surfing.
 However, it was due to the work and dedication of one of surfing’s most legendary icons – Laird Hamilton that paddle boarding was modernized and reintroduced to the world

 Beginners looking to get into the sport usually do so after an introductory paddle, whether that be in a class-type setting or with an experienced friend.
 These individuals should be looking at boards that cater not only to their individual needs, but must also take into consideration their experience level.
-The five paddle boards listed below are great boards in their own right, but are especially good for beginners:
+Choosing the right SUP can be a challenge, but the five paddle boards listed here are great boards in their own right, but are especially good for beginners:

 Those looking to start any new endeavor, whether it be learning a new language, starting a new school subject or taking up a new activity like paddle boarding, must do two things to give them the highest chance of succeeding and continuing with the endeavor.
 The first would be to overcome inertia, to actually turn idea into action.
 First time paddle boarders can easily accomplish this by taking an introductory class, taking their first swipes of the paddle with a friend or by jumping in with both feet and purchasing a board.